 The Nunnery Gallery is proud to present the first UK solo exhibition by the Finnish artist Enni-Kukka Tuomala.
-Tuomala’s artistic practice is focused on empathy.
-Through her works she aims to transform empathy from an individual feeling to a collective and radical power.
+Tuomala has a vision to transform empathy from an individual feeling to a collective and radical power.

-Tuomala’s exhibition this summer will examine what empathy means in 2021, in post-Brexit, post-Covid, post-colonial Britain, and what role it should play in helping us re-enter public life and re-discover physical closeness with each other.
-Her immersive works make empathy – an often abstract and intangible feeling – into something physical and tangible we can touch, see and feel.
+In this exhibition, Tuomala examines what empathy means in 2021, in a post-Brexit, post-Covid, post-colonial Britain.
+She looks at what role empathy can play in helping us re-enter public life and re-discover physical closeness with each other once again.
+Her installation makes empathy – an often abstract and intangible feeling – into a physical and tangible form we can see, feel and enter.
 Tuomala will ask us to consider:

 What will it take to make us feel safe with each other again?

 For years Tuomala has been exploring the spaces between people: investigating the public, social, personal and intimate distances between us and how they influence our abilities to meaningfully connect with one another.
 In trying to understand why the unoccupied space between us is primarily defined as “negative space” through the absence of physical entities – as oppose to “positive space”, defined through the existence of emotional entities – Tuomala hopes to reframe how we occupy and share space.

 - Empathy Workshop - Sat 12 June, 1.30-3pm, FREE

 - First Thursday Late Opening - Thu 1 July, 4-8pm, FREE

 - First Thursday Late Opening - Thu 5 August, 4-8pm, FREE

 - Bow Skills Empathy Exchange - Thurs 23 Sep, 5.30-7pm, FREE

 - Open Day at Empathy HQ - Sat 25 Sep, 11am-5pm, FREE